gemgum/gemgum/README.md

 ### Hi there, I'm Anggi Eko Pambudi 👋

-I am a Software Engineer.
+I am a Technology and Robotics Enthusiasts.
 Here's a bit more about me:

-- 🌱 I’m currently exploring **Technology and Robotics Enthusiasts**
+- 🌱 I’m currently learning **Advanced Golang and Cloud Technologies**
 - 💬 Ask me about:

 <p align="center">